Custom Components for Shopify App Blocks

 })();

-When adding custom component JS files to your theme, make sure to include them in your theme.liquid file before the App Block renders:
+When adding custom component JavaScript files to the theme, include them in theme.liquid before the App Block renders:

 {%- if request.page_type == 'search' or request.page_type == 'collection' %}